jsitowski/BASC-Archiver/README.rst

 Props to freenode/#bash for helping me work this out, as well as BASC themselves of course.

+To be added next: 4channel fix, method for editing folder names to include subject, python/ruby script for CLI thread browser

 This uses Keybase, so

 Instructions (for now):